phunware/maas-alerts-android-sdk/README.md

 }
 ```

-In the manifest the service should be registered with the correct path to the service.
+The service should be registered with the correct path to the service in the manifest.
 The `service` should be defined inside of the `application` tag.
 If` GCMIntentService` is in the package root, then follow the below example:
 ``` XML